SaidHadad/photo-port/README.md

   <!-- DESCRIPTION -->
   <p align="center">
   Draft of a Photo portolfio.
-This program was created using React with a focus on using hooks.
+This program was created using React with a focus on using hooks. <br>
   <!-- DEPLOYED LINK -->
   Live link:
   <br>